-Learn about Points-of-Interest data & its applications, where to download free POI data, how to evaluate Points-of-Interest databases, and the top alternatives to the Google Places API & Factual Places API.
+Learn about points of interest (POI) data & its applications, where to download free POI data, how to evaluate points of interest databases, and the top alternatives to the Google Places API & Factual Places API.

-The definition of Point-of-Interest is a specific physical location which someone may find interesting.
-Restaurants, retail stores, and grocery stores are all examples of Points-of-Interest.
-Since the phrase is a mouthful, Point-of-Interest is often abbreviated as ‘POI’.
+A point of interest is a specific physical location which someone may find interesting.
+Restaurants, retail stores, and grocery stores are all examples of points of interest.
+Since the phrase is a mouthful, 'points of interest' is often abbreviated as ‘POI’.
 Many companies that sell POI databases or POI data API’s name their products ‘Places Data APIs’.

-Retailers & retail analytics firms use POI databases to get lists of where stores are located.
-Along with store location info, they use metadata about a POI such as the category (NAICS code) and foot-traffic (visitor counts) to power site-selection & trade area analysis.
+Retailers and retail analytics firms use POI databases to get lists of where stores are located.
+Along with store location info, they use metadata about a POI such as the category (NAICS code) and foot traffic (visitor counts) to power site-selection and trade area analysis.

 POI data is also used in the real estate, consulting, and financial services industries.